BhavikR98/First-Program/README.md

 error.
 Classes should be defined before instantiation ( and in some cases this is a requirement).

+**return**: (**return** -3;) return returns program control to the calling module.
+Execution resumes at the expression following the called module's invocation.
+If called from within a function, the return statement immediately ends execution of the current function, and returns its argument as the value of the function call. return also ends the execution of an eval() statement or script file.(http://php.net/manual/en/function.return.php)

+**echo**:(**echo** "Hello World";) Outputs one or more strings

 **abstract**: (**abstract** class Car) Classes defined as abstract may not be instantiated(represent as or by an instance) and any class that contains at least